rubymonolith/nopassword/README.md

 [![Ruby](https://github.com/rocketshipio/nopassword/actions/workflows/ruby.yml/badge.svg)](https://github.com/rocketshipio/nopassword/actions/workflows/ruby.yml) [![Maintainability](https://api.codeclimate.com/v1/badges/1dab74df8828deddd5f3/maintainability)](https://codeclimate.com/github/rocketshipio/nopassword/maintainability)

-NoPassword is a toolkit that makes it easy to implement temporary, secure login codes initiated from peoples' web browsers so they can login via email, SMS, CLI, QR Codes, or any other side-channel.
+NoPassword is a toolkit that makes it easy to implement temporary, secure login codes initiated from peoples' web browsers so they can login via email, SMS, CLI, QR Codes, OAuth, or any other side-channel.
 NoPassword also comes with a pre-built "Login with Email" flow so you can start using it right away in your Rails application.

 ## Installation